 And in some cases, affected dogs could suffer from sudden death!

-That this disease can be easily detected through a routine “wellness” examination during which, your veterinarian will look for clinical signs that might indicate that your dog is suffering from aortic stenosis.
+This disease can be easily detected through a routine “wellness” examination, during which your veterinarian will look for clinical signs that might indicate that your dog is suffering from aortic stenosis.
 These clinical signs might include:

 - Stunted growth.

-- And/or a classical systolic murmur that most if not all dogs suffering from aortic stenosis will exhibit.
+- and a classical systolic murmur that most if not all dogs suffering from aortic stenosis will exhibit.

-Then once a murmur is detected, your veterinarian may also decide to order chest x-rays and a EKG (or doppler echocardiography) so that they can get a better understanding of just how serious the stenosis is in the affected patient.
-These test may also indicate just how hard the heart is being forced to work as a result of the stenosis which will be reflected by the “size” of the affected dogs heart as well as the thickness of the affect heart muscle walls.
+Then once a murmur is detected, your veterinarian may also decide to order chest x-rays and an EKG (or Doppler echocardiography) to understand better how severe the stenosis is in the affected patient.
+These tests may also indicate how hard the heart is being forced to work due to the stenosis, reflected by the “size” of the affected dog’s seat and the thickness of the affected heart muscle walls.

 Unfortunately…

-Regardless of how “severe” the patients case may be, there is little one can do to treat aortic stenosis in dogs other than possibly referring these cases to a specialist like a veterinary cardiologist who may or may not recommend open-heart surgery to correct for this disease.
+Regardless of how “severe” the patient’s case may be, there is little one can do to treat aortic stenosis in dogs other than referring these cases to a specialist like a veterinary cardiologist who may or may not recommend open-heart surgery to correct this disease.

-You’ll want to be sure to try to watch what these dogs eat so that they also maintain a health weight despite the fact that they are now having their exercise levels minimized.
+Additionally you’ll want to be sure to try to watch what these dogs eat to maintain a healthy weight despite the fact that they are now having their exercise levels minimized.

 Now at this point…

-We do like to point out that we here at IndulgeYourPet are not medical professionals, and we certainly not veterinarians, we’re just a bunch of folks who really care about animals and like to try and shed a light on some of the most common medical conditions that could affect the pets that we love.
+We do like to point out that we here at IndulgeYourPet are not medical professionals, and we certainly not veterinarians; we’re just a bunch of folks who care about animals and like to try and shed light on some of the most common medical conditions that could affect the pets that we love.

 We do this…

-Because we feel that it’s important for any pet owner and potential pet owner to understand that owning a pet is a HUGE responsibility.
-A responsibility that you need to understand that is going to last the life time of your animal.
-This is why we here at IndulgeYourPet like to recommend to anyone considering adopting an animal to take a moment and explore what the cost purchasing a Pet Insurance policy would be so that if their loved one does end up suffering from medical condition like aortic stenosis, and you find yourself needing to “finance” a medical condition that is likely to last the entire life of your animal, you won’t have to bare that cost alone.
+Because we feel that it’s essential for any pet owner and potential pet owner to understand that owning a pet is a HUGE responsibility.
+A responsibility that you need to understand that is going to last the lifetime of your animal.
+This is why we here at IndulgeYourPet recommend to anyone considering adopting an animal to take a moment and explore the cost of purchasing a Pet Insurance policy so that if their loved one does end up suffering from a medical condition like aortic stenosis.
+If you need to “finance” a medical condition that is likely to last the entire life of your animal, you won’t have to bear that cost alone.

 This is particularly true…

-If you plan on adopting a larger dog such as a:
+If you plan on adopting a more giant dog such as a:

 - Boxer